daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 However, you may easily do it in Cypress.
 Just create a ref to the component before rendering.
 It is worth mentioning that the ref gives access to state and other elements of the component.

-I've added "hide" metod to \<Popup /\> which makes it hidden forcibly (example for the sake of example).
+I've added "hide" method to \<Popup /\> which makes it hidden forcibly (example for the sake of example).
 The following test looks like this:
 ```jsx
 it('closes via method call.', () => {
     // arrange